EMT to Combat Medic: EMT Career Guide

 - Limited medical equipment

 What Do Combat Medics Carry?

-Combat Medics typically carry the equipment and medications needed to provide pre-hospital treatment for the most common preventable causes of death on the battlefield, including bleeding from extremity wounds, tension pneumothorax (can cause lung collapse), and airway problems.
+Combat Medics typically carry the equipment and medications needed to provide pre-hospital treatment for the most common preventable causes of death on the battlefield, including bleeding from extremity wounds, tension pneumothorax (lung collapse), and airway problems.

 Historically, medics didn’t carry weapons, but today’s Combat Medics do carry a pistol or service rifle (M-16) at all times to be used for self-defense only.

 Some of the supplies a Combat Medic might carry include:

 - Nasopharyngeal airway

 - Heating blanket

 - Blood pressure cuff